codebar/barcelona/processes/Initiatives/2019-Pride-Month/Readme.md

  * what
  * where
  * how
-* create a LGBTQI+ Tech Shared Calendar to lower the number of events colisions.
+* create a LGBTQI+ Tech Shared Calendar to lower the number of events collisions.
 * chat and celebrate around some drinks/snacks 🏳️‍🌈 🎉 🎊

 ### where